jonathanteeter/week-4-game/README.md

 # week-4-game
 ## Introduction
-This game is called Crystal Collector.
+This game is called Crystal Collector, an interactive game for web browsers.
+The app dynamically updates the HTML page with the jQuery library.

-## What the project does
+## Accomplishments
-This is an interactive game for web browsers.
-The app dynamically updates your HTML pages with the jQuery library.
+Used a Bootstrap framework using HTML, CSS, and JavaScript with jQuery library.

 ## Objective of game
 The core objective of the game is to match the random number generated.
-This is done by selecting the crystal images, each having a different random number associated with them.
+This is done by selecting the crystal images, each having a different number associated with them.

 ## Why the project is useful
 This was an exercise in program flow and control using these web technologies:  HTML, CSS, JavaScript, and jQuery.